 As with many things in our walk, there are various levels of strictness that one might seek to adhere to concerning the removal of leavening from our homes.

-My desire is to be a man after Yahweh’s heart in all things, and even though I may not be where I need to be, I think it’s good to desire and pursue that attitude.
+My desire is to be a man after Yahweh’s heart in all things, and even though I may not be where I need to be, I think it’s good to both desire and pursue that attitude.

 Probably most believers seek to eliminate some basic leavening agents and any foods containing them.
 The most common leavening agents are yeast, Sodium Bicarbonate (baking soda), and Baking powder.
 If that’s where you are comfortable and don’t feel a conviction to do anything more than that, then I don’t judge you.